-Chief Information Officers (CIOs), Inspectors General (IGs) and officials of government programs are required to conduct annual reviews of their information security program and report their findings to the Office of Management and Budget (OMB).
-The OMB then reports to Congress on each agency’s compliance.
-The annual report also must include an independent cyber security evaluation
+Chief Information Officers (CIOs), Inspectors General (IGs) and officials of government programs are required to conduct annual reviews of their information security program and report their findings to the Office of Management and Budget (OMB) and the Department of Homeland Security (DHS).
+Reports on each agency’s compliance are sent to Congress annually, and must include an independent cyber security evaluation.

-What is NIST?
+What is the difference between FISMA and NIST?

 Access Control (AC)

-The 22 controls making up this family provides security guidance with a focus on access control-based policies and procedures, remote access, access control lists (ACL), etc. helping to ensure access to physical and computer-based information systems are restricted to authorized individuals only.
+The 22 controls making up this family provide security guidance with a focus on access control-based policies and procedures, remote access, access control lists (ACL), etc. helping to ensure access to physical and computer-based information systems are restricted to authorized individuals only.

 Audit and Accountability (AU)